developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/BackButton/BackButton.md

+---
-# BackButton
+title:  BackButton Module
-## Overview
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
+##Overview
-The BackButton Module is used to set the parameters of the Back Button.
-When clicked, the Back button will navigate to the previously loaded page, if any.
+The BackButton Module is used to set the parameters of BACK, the button that moves application to the previously loaded page, if any.

-> Note: When using the backbutton on a VC5090 device, there is the possibility that the display will be slightly distorted while the backbutton is displayed.
-This only occurs when the backbutton or other similar overlays are set to be visible.
+**Note**: The VC5090 device slight screen distortion while the backbutton is displayed. or similar overlays are set to be visible.
+Some are listed below.
-Other overlays include:

 * addressBar
 * keystate indicator
 * forwardbutton